 Connect Virtual Cloud Server to Virtual Network Services.
 Use DNS for Virtual Cloud Server.
 Using Google Cloud Platform Computer Engine for Virtual Machines

 If you want to work with Google Cloud Platform (GCP) Virtual Machines (VM), you'll need a Virtual Network Interface (VNI).

 You can create it using Virtual Network Services (API Layer for Virtual Network Service).

 The first time you connect Virtual Network Service to Virtual Network Interface, you'll see Virtual Network Service as the root interface.

 Summary of Building Virtual Servers Such as AWS, Azure, and GCP

 Developing Virtual Servers such as AWS, Azure, and GCP is much simpler.
 It uses Azure Virtual Machines (VM) and Virtual Network Service for GCP.

 Using Virtual Network Interface for Virtual Network Service, you can connect Virtual Network Service to Virtual Cloud Server (API Layer for Virtual Network Service).
 The API is the most important.

 It's much more straightforward.
 If you use API for Virtual Network Service, you won't use DNS for Virtual Cloud Server or Virtual Network Service.

 If you want to learn in more detail about virtual servers in the cloud and other aspects of cloud computing, Simplilearn offers a variety of courses and programs to teach you the concepts and skills.
-One example is the Caltech Cloud Computing Bootcamp that Simplilearn offers in conjunction with Caltech’s Center for Technology and Management Education.
+One example is the Post Graduate Program in Cloud Computing that Simplilearn offers in conjunction with Caltech’s Center for Technology and Management Education.
 This comprehensive program, delivered entirely online, takes you from cloud basics to advanced cloud computing skills in just six months.